Strydir/SSLoader/README.md

 Once you click your game in the browser, a window may popup asking you if  you wish to launch the "Steam Client Bootstrapper".
 This is your browser asking for permission to launch your game: click "yes" and play!
 This will launch your game, SteamVR along with it.
 If you experience problems, try bringing up SteamVR first, then clicking the game.
 Note that "SteamVR" will be an entry in your new GamePage as well as your games.

+If you're using VRToolbox, you can use the "Create TVCuts Page" to create a page of all of your games.
+These links will take you to a page that contains ONLY that game/experience.
+Resize the page to only show that single icon, then, using the up/down thumbpad buttons, grow or shrink the icon/page to an appropriate size and link and lock it to an Object such as a picture frame or that little "Jetson's" TV.
+Once it's locked, you can grow/shrink the object and the icon/shortcut will resize with it.
+Place it where ever you'd like and click it to launch your game!

 That's all there is to it!
 I hope it helps!